Skip to main content

 Open Crumb

 Open Crumb is another option that always packs the flavor, fusing West African and American favorites.
-The menu includes a range of simmered, stewed and double-fried delicacies such as roasted crab cakes, fried chicken sandwiches, Jollof rice and goat (or vegan) peanut soup.
-Don't forget to top off your order with the sweet addition of bread pudding or fried plantain.
+The menu includes a range of simmered, stewed and double-fried delicacies such as roasted crab cakes and fried chicken sandwiches.
+Don't miss the Jollof rice and goat (or vegan) peanut soup, and be sure to top off your order with a sweet addition of bread pudding or fried plantain.
 During the COVID-19 pandemic, Open Crumb donated 300 meals each week to nonprofits.

 The eighth location of Busboys and Poets lives at 2004 Martin Luther King Jr. Avenue in Anacostia.
-The restaurant doubles as a gathering place for local creatives, often featuring book and poetry readings, in-depth discussions, open mic nights and much more.
-Grab a bite and take in a cultural moment at what is becoming a DC institution.
+The restaurant-slash-bookstore doubles as a gathering place for local creatives, often featuring book and poetry readings, in-depth discussions, open mic nights and much more.
+Grab a bite and take in a cultural moment at what has become a DC institution.

 Kitchen Savages